-Again, this is because all strategy pairs have same probability of being chosen by interacting players.
-However, $\langle U' \rangle $ denotes average payoff from transformed payoff matrix.
+Again, this is because all strategy pairs have the same probability of being chosen by interacting players.
+However, $\langle U' \rangle $ denotes the average payoff from the transformed payoff matrix.
 When we write this in terms of untransformed public goods game payoffs, see (\ref{eqn:publicgoodsgamematrix}), we get,